Here's What Really Happened To Michelle Kwan

 Michelle Kwan's academic journey didn't end with her 2009 graduation from the University of Denver.
 In 2010, she was accepted to a graduate-level program at Tufts University, where she began studying at the Fletcher School of Law and Diplomacy.
 Former Secretary of State Condoleezza Rice asked if Kwan would continue her role with the department while in graduate school, and Kwan was only too happy to accept.

-The years that followed Michelle Kwan's graduation from Tufts University were jampacked with both personal and professional life events.
-In 2013, she married Clay Pell, a politician from Arizona who had worked at the U.S. Department of Education.
-Pell proposed to Kwan in Rhode Island, and she was thrilled.
+The years that followed Michelle Kwan's graduation from Tufts University were jam-packed with both personal and professional life events.
+In 2012, she got engaged to Clay Pell, a politician from Arizona who had worked at the U.S. Department of Education.
+Pell proposed to Kwan in Rhode Island.
 She told People at the time, "It was a simple decision and it made sense, that's what's so exciting to me.
 We are working together as a team, like in [pair skating]."

-Pell filed for divorce in March 2017 without, apparently, consulting Kwan at all, issuing this announcement: "It is with deep regret that I share that Michelle and my marriage is coming to an end.
+Pell filed for divorce in March 2017 without, apparently, consulting Kwan at all, issuing the following announcement (via The U.S. Sun): "It is with deep regret that I share that Michelle and my marriage is coming to an end.
 This is a sad and difficult turn of events for our family.
 I love Michelle, and wish her the very best as her life takes her in a new direction."
-In the years that followed, Pell married his high school girlfriend, while Kwan kept her personal life out of the media entirely (via The U.S. Sun).
+In the years that followed, Pell married his high school girlfriend, while Kwan kept her love life out of the media entirely.

 In 2016, she joined Hillary Clinton's presidential campaign

 Despite that personal setback, Michelle Kwan kept herself focused.
 In 2016, she joined Hillary Clinton's presidential campaign as a surrogate outreach coordinator.
-As reported by NBC, her primary role was working with celebrity and politician endorsers, which meant Kwan spent a lot of time coordinating with managers and agents to get support for Clinton's run.
+Her primary role was working with celebrity and politician endorsers, which meant Kwan spent a lot of time coordinating with managers and agents to get support for Clinton's run.

 Kwan told U.S. Figure Skating that working on the campaign was an honor, despite Clinton's eventual loss.
 As she explained, "I had the opportunity to work with her firsthand and wanted to jump in on the campaign trail to help get the first female president elected."
 Kwan also cited a speech Clinton made about why she chose to run as inspiration for her own political future, saying, "I found that very powerful."

-As The Florida Times-Union reported, Kwan spent time on the campaign trail visiting college campuses, speaking about Clinton's plans to make a college education easier to afford.
+As The Florida Times-Union reported, Kwan spent time on the campaign trail visiting college campuses and speaking about Clinton's plans to make a college education easier to afford.
 While her candidate ultimately didn't win, Kwan clearly gained invaluable experience.

 The former Olympian took a step back after the 2016 presidential election